sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 Hiring managers should:

-- Create recurring 1:1 with new teammate
+- Create a recurring 1:1 with new teammate
 - Add new teammate to any team/role specific meetings and calls

 **Calendar**

 Because they will be added to Google Groups by Tech Ops, they will be automatically added to company events and team specific ones.
-We should schedule some events in the new teammate's calendar:
+The onboarding team will schedule the following events in the new teammate's calendar:

+- Schedule a 15min i-9 meeting for US teammates on their first or second day.
 - Schedule 15min meeting on 1 month mark (with Inés)

   - Invite description: